Kavi Darbar: History

 According to Roopinder Singh, when the guruship passed from Guru Tegh Bahadur to Guru Gobind Singh, the latter inherited his father's courtly poets.
 The poets produced literature in a variety of languages, some examples being Braj, Sanskrit, Persian, Arabic, and Punjabi.
 According to Kavi Santokh Singh in the Suraj Prakash, the total weight of the literature produced by the Anandpur Darbar assembly weighed a total of 350 kilograms.
-However, all of this literature, aside from a tiny surviving portion of material that was transferred out of the area earlier, was lost when the Khalsa evacuated Anandpur in December 1705 due to aggression from hostile forces.
+However, all of this literature, aside from a tiny surviving portion of material transferred out of the area earlier, was lost when the Khalsa evacuated Anandpur in 1704 or December 1705 due to aggression from hostile forces.
 The literature produced by the Anandpur Kavi Darbar was lost in the ensuing action of the Sikhs crossing the Sirsa Rivulet, splitting up from each other in confusion, and being attacked by Mughal forces, including at Chamkaur Sahib.
-According to D. P. Singh and Khushwant Singh, it is said that around fourteen maunds (approximately 498 kilograms) worth of literature produced by the Sikh Kavi Darbars was lost during the Sirsa Rivulet crossing.
+According to D. P. Singh and Khushwant Singh, it is said around fourteen maunds (approximately 498 kilograms) worth of literature produced by the Sikh Kavi Darbars was lost during the Sirsa Rivulet crossing.
 (Note: A maund is a traditional Indic unit of weight measurement.
 One maund is equivalent to around 35.55 kilograms.)

 Paonta Darbar

 The Paonta Darbar was based in Paonta Sahib.
 It was established after Raja Medini Prakash of Nahan invited Guru Gobind Singh to settle in his domain in April 1685.
 The Guru built a fort in the area of Paonta and would establish a poetic court as a result.
+As per the Guru Kian Sakhian, fifty-two poets arrived at Paonta, with a literary darbar being held everyday at Paonta.
+Some notable poets included Amrit Rai of Lahore, Tehkan of Gujrat, Ani Rai, and Alam.